Bunkai9448/Marmalade_Boy_SGB/Image Compression Routines/README.md

 # Image Compression Tools - Readme

+## English
-Tools for compress and decompress images in the gb game.
+Tools for compress and decompress images for the sgb game.
-Marmalade Boy (Japan).sgb
+- Marmalade Boy (Japan).sgb
-CRC 32: 0F3FF7DA
+- CRC 32: 0F3FF7DA

 You will need a copy of your rom "Marmalade Boy.gb" and python 3

 1-Place the rom in the folder with the files